2nd Congress of the Communist Party (Bolsheviks) of Ukraine: Party membership tickets

 Party tickets of the CP(b)U really needed unification, because in each region they differed both in terms of content and form.
-At the same time, some party organizations issued party tickets in Russian, and others in Ukrainian languages, moreover, with different party names: Ukrainian Communist Party (Bolsheviks) of Ukraine, Communist Party (Bolsheviks) of Ukraine, etc.
+At the same time, some party organizations issued party tickets in Russian, and others in Ukrainian; moreover, with different party names: Ukrainian Communist Party (Bolsheviks) of Ukraine, Communist Party (Bolsheviks) of Ukraine, etc.

 Before the Central Committee of the Communist Party (Bolsheviks) of Ukraine had time to approve its new forms of party tickets, the resolution of the 9th Congress of the Russian Communist Party (Bolsheviks) on organizational issues established a system of a single party ticket as the basis for the registration of party members, which allowed the Central Committee of the Russian Communist Party (Bolsheviks) to solve several problems at the same time.
-In particular, to carry out a centralized record of party members, to carry out the distribution and regrouping of party forces on a nationwide scale, to ensure promotion and promotion of party members, etc. That is, the introduction of the system of a single party ticket laid the foundations of centralized management not only of party life, but also of national economic affairs complexes of national republics.
+In particular, to carry out a centralized record of party members, to carry out the distribution and regrouping of party forces on a nationwide scale, to ensure promotion and advancement of party members, etc. That is, the introduction of the system of a single party ticket laid the foundations of centralized management not only of party life, but also of national economic affairs complexes of national republics.

 In May 1920, the first batch of unified party tickets in Russian language arrived in Ukraine, which to some extent caused a negative reaction on the part of the Central Committee of the CP(b)U, and immediately became the subject of consideration at its May (1920) plenum.
-In the adopted decision, the Central Committee of the CP(b)U decided to print party tickets in Ukrainian language and those that were previously sent return to Moscow.
+In the adopted decision, the Central Committee of the CP(b)U decided to print party tickets in Ukrainian language, and those that had previously been sent were returned to Moscow.
 However, the aforementioned demarches from the Central Committee of the CP(b)U could no longer help preserve even the nominal independence of the Communist Party of Ukraine.
 The Central Committee of the RCP(b) gradually, step by step, increasingly restricted its rights, turning it into an ordinary regional party organization, fully subordinated to the Central Committee of the RCP(b).

 After the 4th conference of the CP(b)U, the question of own party tickets and the statute of the Communist Party of Ukraine was never taken into consideration until 1990, and the norms laid down in the statutes of the RCP(b) - VKP(b) - CPSU, and the introduction of a single party ticket led to the absolute centralization of party life and actually paralyzed the will of the Central Committees of the Communist Parties of the national republics, deprived them of the opportunity to independently and promptly solve socio-economic and political problems, which subsequently caused enormous damage to the communist movement in the entire post-Soviet space.